mhucka/zowie/README.md

 At this time, the following methods are available:

-*  **`findercomment`**: prepends the Zotero select link to the Finder comments for the file.
-Zowie tries to be careful how it does this: if it finds a Zotero link as the first thing in the comments, it _replaces_ that link instead of prepending a new one, keeping the rest of the comment text intact.
-If you use the overwrite flag (`-o`), it will instead replace the whole Finder comments with the Zotero link.
-(Note that Finder comments are notorious for being easy to damage or get into inconsistent states.  _If you have existing Finder comments that you absolutely don't want to lose, avoid this method_.)
+* **`findercomment`**: (**The default method**.)
+Writes the Zotero select link into the Finder comments of each file, attempting to preserve other parts of the comments.
+If Zowie finds an existing Zotero select link in the text of the Finder comments attribute, it only updates the link portion and tries to leave the rest of the comment text untouched.
+Otherwise, Zowie **only** writes into the comments attribute if either the attribute value is empty or Zowie is given the overwrite (`-o`) option.
+(Note that updating the link text requires rewriting the entire Finder comments attribute on a given file.
+Finder comments have a reputation for being easy to get into inconsistent states, so if you have existing Finder comments that you absolutely don't want to lose, it may be safest to avoid this method.)

-*  **`wherefrom`**: prepends the Zotero select link to the "Where from" metadata field of a file (the [`com.apple.metadata:kMDItemWhereFroms`](https://developer.apple.com/documentation/coreservices/kmditemwherefroms) extended attribute).
-This field is displayed as "Where from" in Finder "Get Info" panels.
-It is typically used by web browsers to store a file's download origin.
-If macOS Spotlight indexing is turned on for the volume containing the file, the macOS Finder will display the upated "Where from" values in the Get Info panel of the file; if Spotlight is not turned on, the Get info panel will not be updated, but commands such as `xattr` will correctly show changes to the value.
-This metadata field is a list; thus, that it is possible to add a value without losing previous values.
-If you use the overwrite flag (`-o`), Zowie will instead replace all existing values and write only the Zotero link in the "Where from" attribute.
+* **`pdfproducer`**: Writes the Zotero select link into the "Producer" metadata field of each PDF file.
+If the "Producer" field is not empty on a given file, Zowie looks for an existing Zotero link within the value and updates the link if one is found; otherwise, Zowie leaves the field untouched unless given the overwrite flag (`-o`), in which case, it replaces the entire contents of the field with the Zotero select link.
+For some users, the "Producer" field has not utility, and thus can be usefully hijacked for the purpose of storing the Zotero select link.
+The value is accessible from macOS Preview, Adobe Acrobat, DEVONthink, and presumably any other application that can display the PDF metadata fields.
+However, note that some users (archivists, forensics investigators, possibly others) do use the "Producer" field, and overwriting it may be undesirable.

-*  **`pdfsubject`**: writes the Zotero select link into the _Subject_ metadata field in the PDF file.
-This is not the same as the _Title_ field.
-For some users, the _Subject_ field is not used for any purpose and thus can be usefully hijacked for storing the Zotero select link.
-This makes the value accessible from macOS Preview, Adobe Acrobat, DEVONthink, and presumably any other application that can display the PDF metadata fields.
-If the _Subject_ field is not empty on a given file, Zowie looks for an existing Zotero select link within the value and updates the link if one is found; otherwise, Zowie will leave the field untouched unless given the overwrite flag (`-o`), in which case, it will replace the entire contents of the field with the Zotero select link.
+* **`pdfsubject`**: Writes the Zotero select link into the "Subject" metadata field of each PDF file.
+If the "Subject" field is not empty on a given file, Zowie looks for an existing Zotero link within the value and updates the link if one is found; otherwise, Zowie leaves the field untouched unless given the overwrite flag (`-o`), in which case, it replaces the entire contents of the field with the Zotero select link.
+Note that the PDF "Subject" field is not the same as the "Title" field.
+For some users, the "Subject" field is not used for any purpose and thus can be usefully hijacked for storing the Zotero select link.
+The value is accessible from macOS Preview, Adobe Acrobat, DEVONthink, and presumably any other application that can display the PDF metadata fields.

-   **`pdfproducer`**: rewrites the _Producer_ metadata field in the PDF file.
-For some users, this field has not utility, and thus can be usefully hijacked for the purpose of storing the Zotero select link.
-This makes the value accessible from macOS Preview, Adobe Acrobat, DEVONthink, and presumably any other application that can display the PDF metadata fields.
-However, note that some users (archivists, forensics investigators, possibly others) do use the _Producer_ field, and overwriting it may be undesirable.
-If the _Producer_ field is not empty on a given file, Zowie looks for an existing Zotero select link within the value and updates the link if one is found; otherwise, Zowie will leave the field untouched unless given the overwrite flag (`-o`), in which case, it will replace the entire contents of the field with the Zotero select link.
+* **`wherefrom`**: Writes the Zotero select link to the "Where from" metadata field of each file (the [`com.apple.metadata:kMDItemWhereFroms`](https://developer.apple.com/documentation/coreservices/kmditemwherefroms) extended attribute).
+This field is displayed as "Where from" in Finder "Get Info" panels; it is typically used by web browsers to store a files download origin.
+The field is a list.
+If Zowie finds a Zotero select link as the first item in the list, it updates that value; otherwise, Zowie prepends the Zotero select link to the list of existing values, keeping the other values unless the overwrite option (`-o`) is used.
+When the overwrite option is used, Zowie deletes the existing list of values and writes only the Zotero select link.
+Note that if macOS Spotlight indexing is turned on for the volume containing the file, the macOS Finder will display the upated "Where from" values in the Get Info panel of the file; if Spotlight is not turned on, the Get info panel will not be updated, but other applications will still be able to read the updated value.

-Zowie avoids destroying attribute value contents where possible.
-It tries to detect whether the Zotero select link is already present in the chosen metadata attribute(s) and will only update the link text if a link is found; otherwise, it will _not_ write the Zotero select link at all _unless_ given the `-o` option.
 Note that, depending on the attribute, it is possible that a file has an attribute value that is not visible in the Finder or other applications.
 This is especially true for "Where from" values and Finder comments.
 The implication is that it may not be apparent when a file has a value for a given attribute, which can lead to confusion if Zowie thinks there is a value and refuses to change it without the `-o` option.

 ### Filtering by date